lihxxxxx/G2L/README.md

 ## 🎗️ Acknowledgement

 We appreciate [MMN](https://github.com/MCG-NJU/MMN), [2D-TAN](https://github.com/microsoft/2D-TAN) for video feature and configurations, and the [third-party implementation of 2D-TAN](https://github.com/ChenJoya/2dtan) for its implementation with `DistributedDataParallel`.
-Disclaimer: the performance gain of this [third-party implementation](https://github.com/ChenJoya/2dtan) is due to a tiny mistake of adding val set into training, yet our reproduced result is similar to the reported result in 2D-TAN paper.